Endiq-jar/Beryllium/README.md

 <H1 align="centre">Beryllium</H1>

-[!NOTE]
+> [!NOTE]
->Some Ai has been used Because of time and working on TurtleLauncher.
+> AI assistance was used during development due to time while working on TurtleLauncher.

 **A Fabric performance mod for Minecraft 1.21.4, focused on making Java Edition run smoother on Android and other mobile/low-end Java launchers (PojavLauncher/ZalithLauncher-family) — while still paying off on desktop.**